-The Public Speaking Skills for Teachers course not only deal directly with this fear but also gives ample opportunity to hone the skills of presentation, pitching and influencing that bring with them the confidence and self-belief we all need.
+Making an impact in the classroom and staffroom through outstanding presentation skills is a new course which not only deal directly with this fear but also gives ample opportunity to hone the skills of presentation, pitching and influencing that bring with them the confidence and self-belief we all need.
 The course covers understanding and dealing with anxiety, developing the tone and body language to create confidence and how to put it into practice through a series of exercises and learning that reveal how to visualise success and set communication goals.

 Developing strong public speaking skills will help teachers improve classroom practice, develop leadership skills and grow confidence and self-belief.
 Now, when teacher resilience and wellbeing are so needed in our schools, they are proving a popular Inset option.
 However, it is easy to underestimate the potential this type of training has for our students.
 People who attended public schools are vastly over-represented in politics, law and the top jobs in industry.
 Their self-confidence and belief are nurtured by school cultures where regular public speaking competitions, debating and presenting are highly valued and encouraged.
 Employers say our young people can find communicating in teams or even on the telephone, challenging when they start work.
 Can we help them be more work ready, more resilient and adaptable by putting improved communication skills at the heart of our school improvement priorities?